abhibroto0402/HomeAwayExercise1/README.md

 # HomeAwayExercise1
 The page classes are created under the package "com.homeaway.pages" The test cases classes are created under the package "com.homeaway.testcases"

 API Test Cases: 2 Tests in One Test Class.
-API related tasks are performed using the FuelStationUtil.class
+API related tasks are performed using the FuelStationUtil.class.
+Station ID is stored in the dataFile.txt under the project path itself

 Testrunner class: Provided a testrunner class to run all the 3 tests through commandline